-The carrying amounts for cash and cash equivalents, receivables, and trade payables approximate their fair value due to the short-term nature of these instruments.
-These financial instruments are carried at amortized costs.
+The carrying amounts for cash and cash equivalents, receivables, and payables and accrued liabilities approximate their fair value due to the short-term nature of these instruments.
+These financial instruments are carried at amortized cost.

 Fair value hierarchy

 The Company does not have any financial instruments measured at fair value.
 If the Company acquires a financial instrument that would be required to be measured at fair value it would be categorized into one of three hierarchy levels as described below.
 Each level is based on the transparency of the inputs used to measure the fair values of assets and liabilities: